-Provide clean, safe quantity and quality of water as directed by the Safe Drinking Water Act and be prepared to respond immediately to a variety of events that could lead to contamination of the water system.
+Provide clean, safe quantity and quality of water as directed by the Safe Drinking Water Act and be prepared to respond immediately to a variety of events· that could lead to contamination of the water system.

-Goal One: ------Quickly identify an emergency and initiate efficient and effective response action.
+Goal One: Quickly identify an emergency and initiate efficient and effective response action.

-Goal Two: -------Quickly notify customers and local, state, and federal agencies of the emergency.
+Goal Two: Quickly notify customers and local, state, and federal agencies of the emergency.

-Goal Three: -------- Quickly determine if the water is not safe to drink or use and be able to notify and advise customers efficiently and effectively of the situation.
+Goal Three: Quickly determine conditions that cause water to be unsafe to drink or use and, be able to notify and advise customers efficiently and effectively of the situation.

-Goal Four: ------- Quickly make corrections and/or repairs and return the system to normal operation.
+Goal Four: Quickly make corrections and/or repairs and return the system to normal operation.

-Section Two

-System Information
+Section Two - System Information

-System DOH Identification Number: 63000C System Name and Mailing Address: North Beach Water District PO Box 618 Ocean Park, WA 98640 System Physical Address: North Beach Water District 2212 272 nd Street Ocean Park, WA 98640 Directions to the System: Proceed north on Highway 103 to Bay Avenue; Continue north on Vernon Avenue to 270th Place; Turn east on 270th Place and proceed to U Street; Turn north on U Street and proceed to 272 nd Street; Turn east on 272 nd Street and proceed to 2212 272 nd Street.
-The District's Business Office a nd North Wellfield will be on the south side of 272 nd Street.

-Full Time Population/Connections Served1:
+System DOH Identification Number: 63000C System Name and Mailing Address: North Beach Water District PO Box 618 Ocean Park, WA 98640 System Physical Address: North Beach Water District 2212 272 nd Street Ocean Park, WA 98640 Directions to the System: Proceed north on Highway 103 to Bay Avenue; Continue north on Vernon Avenue to 270 th Place; Turn east on 270 th Place and proceed to U Street; Turn north on U Street and proceed to 272 nd Street; Turn east on 272 nd Street and proceed to 2212 272 nd Street.
+The District's Business Office and North Wellfield will be on the south side of 272 nd Street.
+Full Time Population/Connections Served 1 :